10347 Jasper Ave, Edmonton

 A few weeks ago, I had the chance to go to Bar Bricco with Lequyen, Thomas, and my other cousin, Matthew.
 He was in town helping his brother move and just to spend a couple days.
 I wanted to take them to a few restaurants that they’d never been before, so we decided on Bar Bricco for some late night snacking after an early dinner.

-We went relatively late in the evening, and it was incredibly dim in the restaurant, so I couldn’t take any good pictures.
+We went relatively late in the evening, and it was very dim in the restaurant, so I couldn’t take any good pictures.
 The menu focuses on many small dishes to share, meats, and cheeses.
-They also have quite an extensive wine menu, but I usually don’t venture into the drink menus.
+They also have quite an extensive wine menu but neither of my cousins are very into drinking so we didn’t opt to get any drinks.

 For the salumi, there were imported cured meats from many different cities oversears, and a house-made porchetta.
 From the left and moving clockwise, we had the Mortadella, Black Truffle Salami, Smoked Pancetta, Proscuitto Di Parma (aged 16 months), and house-made porchetta in the middle.
 All of these were really good and amazing.
 You can really taste fennel in the salami, but to be honest, my favourite was the house-made porchetta.
 This was, hands down, my favourite.
 It had so much flavour, and great texture.
 It was a little bit on the fattier side, but that’s one of the things that I liked about it.
 It also went great with the House-made Focaccia.
 Next time I come here, I could go with just a plate of their house-made porchetta, and a few other dishes.